Van Liere and WV IDeA Research Conference

 Location: Ruby Grand Hall, Erickson Alumni Center

-The even-numbered posters will be presented from 12:15 to 1:30 p.m., and the odd-numbered posters will be presented from 1:30 to 2:45 p.m.
+The first poster session will be presented from 12:15 to 1:30 p.m., and the second poster session will be presented from 1:30 to 2:45 p.m.
 A box lunch will be provided to presenters who are not presenting.
+More details on which session you will be assigned to will be provided the week of the conference.

 Add session to calendar